 - Primary biliary cirrhosis - damages the bile ducts in the liver

-Being overweight, not doing enough exercise, consuming too much alcohol and having an unhealthy diet can all cause liver damage, positively though these are all addressable.
+Being overweight, not doing enough exercise, consuming too much alcohol, and having an unhealthy diet can all cause liver damage, positively though these are all addressable.

 What are the symptoms of liver damage?

-Symptoms such as; nausea, fatigue, swollen legs and ankles, itchy skin and jaundice can all be signs of liver damage.
+Symptoms such as; nausea, fatigue, swollen legs and ankles, itchy skin, and jaundice can all be signs of liver damage.

 The liver is also the only organ that can regenerate damaged tissue, meaning that it can effectively prevent its own failure.

-The heart also supplies oxygen and nutrients to tissues within the body along with removing carbon dioxide and other wastes from the body.
+The heart also supplies oxygen and nutrients to tissues within the body, along with removing carbon dioxide and other wastes from the body.

 What can damage the heart?

-Cardiovascular disease (CVD) relates to all diseases of the heart such as heart attack, stroke, angina and congenital heart disease.
+Cardiovascular disease (CVD) relates to all diseases of the heart such as heart attack, stroke, angina, and congenital heart disease.

 CVD occurs when there is a buildup of plaque in the artery walls, commonly referred to as atherosclerosis.

-Risk factors of developing CVD include:
+Risk factors for developing CVD include:

 - High blood pressure